 Would you like to work in Rhineland-Palatinate?
 Find out which opportunities you have depending on your qualifications and which requirements have to be met in each case.
 Not sure if you need a visa?
 Then check the section "Do I need a visa?".

-An EU Blue Card is initially issued for a limited period, at least for the duration of the employment contract plus 3 months.
-Under certain conditions, the holder of an EU Blue Card may be granted a settlement permit after a period of just 33 months.
-You can find further information on "Make it in Germany", the German Federal government’s official portal for qualified professionals.
+An EU Blue Card is initially issued for a limited time period; the minimum being the duration of your employment contract plus an additional 3 months, the maximum being four years.
+Under certain conditions, a settlement permit can be issued to the EU Blue Card holder after 33 months.
+You can find more detailed information on the Federal Government’s “Make it in Germany” portal.

 Video: Blue Card EU